header.jpg

 Despite its remarkable successes the Standard Model of Cosmology is plagued with profound theoretical and observational difficulties such as the Hubble and \(\sigma_8\) tensions.
 The tensions are serious enough to warrant a drastic rethinking of cosmology.

-As new observations reveal tensions between cosmological models, ACG scrutinize the tenets of contemporary cosmology through a critical analysis of data that provide the observational basis for cosmology: Redshift, the Cosmological Microwave Background, Nucleosynthesis, Large-Scale Structure and Old Systems.
+As new observations reveal tensions between cosmological models, ACG scrutinizes the tenets of contemporary cosmology through a critical analysis of data that provide the observational basis for cosmology: Redshift, the Cosmic Microwave Background, Nucleosynthesis, Large-Scale Structure, and Multibillion-Year-Old Systems.

 While technological progress has made possible observations of the cosmos in great detail, today’s research is mostly targeted at minor variations on the ΛCDM theme.
 A Cosmology Group seeks astronomical observations that are unexpected, surprising, informative, and at tension with the predictions of cosmological models.
 For this purpose ACG provides: